Great Awakening: Fourth Great Awakening

 The Fourth Great Awakening is a debated concept that has not received the acceptance of the first three.
 Advocates such as economist Robert Fogel say it happened in the late 1960s and early 1970s.
 The Jesus Movement is cited as evidence of this awakening, and it created a shift in church music styles.

-Mainline Protestant denominations weakened sharply in both membership and influence while the most conservative religious denominations (such as the Southern Baptists and Missouri Synod Lutherans) grew rapidly in numbers, spread across the United States, had grave internal theological battles and schisms, and became politically powerful.
+Mainline Protestant denominations weakened sharply in both membership and influence while the most conservative religious denominations (such as the Southern Baptists) grew rapidly in numbers, spread across the United States, had grave internal theological battles and schisms, and became politically powerful.

 Terminology

 The idea of an "awakening" implies a slumber or passivity during secular or less religious times.
 Awakening is a term which originates from, and is embraced often and primarily by, evangelical Christians.
 In recent times, the idea of "awakenings" in United States history has been put forth by conservative American evangelicals.

+In the late 2010s and 2020s the term Great Awakening has been used by promoters of the QAnon conspiracy theory to denote awareness of their theory.